 To make IP multicast work between DMVPN spokes, you’d need to configure multicast propagation between them with the ip nhrp map multicast remote-spoke-NBMA command.
 In a small DMVPN network where you need IP multicast only between a handful of spokes, that might even work; obviously this trick does not scale for a number of reasons:

 - Full-mesh manual configuration of multicast maps is required on spoke routers;

 - You’d have to change configurations on many spoke routers every time you add a spoke router;

 - Spoke NBMA (public-facing) addresses would have to be fixed.
 No more DHCP-addressed CPE devices.

-- Having a tool that would ensure you actually have a full-mesh configured would be extremely handy.
+- Having a tool that would ensure you actually have a full-mesh configured would be extremely handy (hint: configuration automation).
 Missing multicast maps would be extremely fun to troubleshoot (not to mention the obvious increase in your job security);

 - The multicast maps would cause spoke-to-spoke IPsec sessions to be established immediately, resulting in a full mesh of IPsec sessions;